alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 13-22**: Every control knows how to communicate with the user.
 "What" to say is encoded as `SystemActs` and "how" to say it is determined during the render phase.
-    Each control knows about a set of system acts and defines a default prompt/reprompt/apl for each but skill developers can override the defaults by setting the prompt prop.
-There are other opportunities to override the prompts too:
-    `Control.renderAct()` and `ControlManager.render()` method can be overridden to provide even greater flexibility.
+    Each control knows about a set of system acts and defines a default prompt/reprompt/apl for each, but skill developers can override the defaults by setting the prompt prop.
+There are other opportunities to override the prompts too: The `Control.renderAct()` and `ControlManager.render()` methods can be overridden to provide even greater flexibility.
 -   **Line 14**: When the control wants to ask the user for a value, it produces a `RequestValueAct`.
 This line provides a new phrasing and uses the `i18next` library to allow easy localization.
 -   **Line 15**: When a `ListControl` obtains a value from the user, it produces a `ValueSetAct` to communicate back to the user that the value was received successfully.
-By default this system act is rendered to a prompt like "A: OK, {value}", but it isn't always necessary to be this verbose, particularly if subsequent dialog will convey this information.
+By default this system act is rendered as a prompt like "A: OK, {value}", but it isn't always necessary to be this verbose, particularly if subsequent dialog will convey this information.
 -   **Line 16**: Override of the prompt to produce when validation fails.